 Field-hunting tip

-Look in sedimentary deposits country — that is the host setting where diaoyudaoite typically forms.
+Look in sedimentary deposits country, the host setting where diaoyudaoite typically forms.
 If you start seeing corundum, spinel, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.